• en

 8

-The gives an overview of different migration movements, their reasons and shows that immigration is an essential factor of Wolfsburg's city history: The audio walk introduces people who had to do forced labor during World War II and explains the historical background.
-It asks what it was like for Italians and Tunisians to come to Wolfsburg as so-called guest workers and tells how Wolfsburg became home for some of them.
+The provides an overview of various migration movements, their reasons and shows that immigration is a key factor in Wolfsburg's city history: the audio walk introduces people who had to perform forced labor during the Second World War and explains the historical background.
+It asks what it was like for Italians and Tunisians to come to Wolfsburg as so-called guest workers and tells how Wolfsburg became home to some of them.
 He explores how refugees from the GDR and other German-speaking regions found a home in Wolfsburg.
-Finally, he directs his gaze to the present and sheds light on the situation of people arriving today, for example because they had to flee war and terror.
-With excerpts from letters, diary entries, newspaper articles, interviews and essays, the audio walk reveals different perspectives and creates a kaleidoscope of Wolfsburg's migration history.
+Finally, he turns his attention to the present and sheds light on the situation of people arriving today, for example because they have had to flee war and terror.
+With excerpts from letters, diary entries, newspaper articles, interviews and essays, the audio walk shows different perspectives and creates a kaleidoscope of Wolfsburg's migration history.

-The audio walk is a joint project of the Institute for Contemporary History and City Presentation (IZS), the history profile course of the Eichendorff School and the Berlin public history agency past-__-0000-__-present.
+The audio walk is a joint project of the Institute for Contemporary History and City Presentation (IZS), the history profile course at the Eichendorff School and the Berlin public history agency past-__-0000-__-present.

 1. introduction

-A brief introduction to the structure and creation of the audio walk.
-The voices of all participating students welcome the listeners.
+A short introduction to the structure and creation of the audio walk.
+The voices of all the pupils involved welcome the listeners.

 2nd Migration: Interview with Aleksandar Nedelkovski